art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `is_highlighted_in_mobile` - Whether the work is highlighted in the mobile app
 * `selector_number` - The code that can be entered in our audioguides to learn more about this work
 * `artist_ids` - Unique identifiers of the artists associated with this work
-* `category_ids` - Uniqiue identifiers of the categories this work is a part of
+* `category_ids` - Unique identifiers of the categories this work is a part of
 * `copyright_representative_ids` - Unique identifiers of the copyright representatives associated with this work
 * `part_ids` - Unique identifiers of the individual works that make up this work
 * `set_ids` - Unique identifiers of the sets this work is a part of.
 These are not artwork ids.
 * `date_dates` - List of all the dates associated with this work.
 Includes creation dates, and may also include publication dates for works on paper, exhibition dates for provenance, found dates for archaeological finds, etc.
 * `catalogue_titles` - A catalogue raisonné is a comprehensive, annotated listing of all the known artworks by an artist.
 This list represents all the catalogues this work is included in.
 This isn't an exhaustive list of publications where the work has been mentioned.
 For that, see `publication_history`.
-* `committee_titles` - List of committes which were involved in the acquisition or deaccession of this work
+* `committee_titles` - List of committees which were involved in the acquisition or deaccession of this work
 * `term_titles` - The names of the subject terms tagged for this work
 * `preferred_image_id` - Unique identifier of the preferred image to use to represent this work
 * `preferred_image_iiif_url` - IIIF URL of the preferred image to use to represent this work
 * `image_ids` - Unique identifiers of all the images of this work.
 The order of this list will not correspond to the order of `image_iiif_urls`.
 * `image_iiif_urls` - IIIF URLs of all the images of this work.
 The order of this list will not correspond to the order of `image_ids`.
 * `publication_ids` - Unique identifiers of the Digital Scholarly Catalogs this work is included in
-* `tour_ids` - Unique identifies of the tours this work is included in
+* `tour_ids` - Unique identifiers of the tours this work is included in
 * `last_updated_fedora` - Date and time the resource was updated in LAKE, our digital asset management system
 * `last_updated_source` - Date and time the resource was updated in the LAKE LPM Solr index, which is our direct source of data
 * `last_updated` - Date and time the resource was updated in the Data Aggregator